rossumur/Arduinocade/README.md

 A one-on-one sports style game inspired by the brilliant 1984 game Ballblazer.
 This uses a simple physics model and a 2D/3D rendering pipeline to produce 60fps animation.
 Try and grab the ball and shoot it into your opponent's goal.

 ###Pacman
-What can I say? waka waka.
+What can I say? pakku pakku pakku.

 ###Jowst
 Fly around on ostrich thingys.
 Poke each other with sticks.
 Nice example of using the sprite engine to generate lots of large multicolor sprites.